MicrosoftDocs/bingmaps-docs/BingMaps/styling/map-style-sheet-entries.md

 ---
 # Map Style Sheet Entries

-The entries and properties listed below can be used in a [map style sheet](map-style-sheets.md) to customize the appearance of a Microsoft map.
+The entries listed below can be used in a [map style sheet](map-style-sheets.md) to customize the appearance of a Microsoft map.
+They can also be used to define how geometry on a map should be represented.

 Map style sheets can be created interactively using the [Map Style Sheet Editor application](https://www.microsoft.com/store/productId/9NBHTCJT72FT).